WSU-4110/foss-finder/README.md

 ### Getting Started

-To get started with FOSS Finder, you can browse different categories of software alternatives, search for specific software titles, and filter results based on your preferences.
+To get started with FOSS Finder, clone the repository and enter the foss-finder/FossFinder directory using a terminal.
+Then run the command "python manage.py runserver" to see a local version of the server.
+Intended features will allow you to browse different categories of software alternatives, search for specific software titles, and filter results based on your preferences.

 ### Contributors